revue-org/revue/docs/website/docs/report/devops.md

 ## Quality Assurance

-The following tool are run over the codebase on every CI workflow:
+The following tools are run over the codebase on every CI workflow:

 * [**Prettier**](https://prettier.io/): a code formatter with support for many languages.
 * [**ESLint**](https://eslint.org/): a static code analysis tool for identifying problematic patterns found in